top of page

 –––––

 The Second World War is deeply traumatic.
 Europe and large parts of Asia are left in ruins.
 Some 70 to 85 million people die, another 40 to 60 million are displaced.
-As the war draws to a close after five years of blooshed, the world resolves that a conflict as devastating as World War II must never happen again.
+As the war draws to a close after five years of bloodshed, the world resolves that conflicts as devastating as World War II must never happen again.

 The means to achieve this noble goal is the establishment of a set of multilateral governance institutions centred around the United Nations, the International Monetary Fund, the World Bank, and the Global Agreement on Tariffs and Trade, which is destined eventually to become the World Trade Organisation.
 These institutions are specifically designed to resolve the type of problems that led to World War II, including geopolitical disputes, competitive devaluations, poverty, protectionism, and capital controls.